 Founded in 1875 in Parkville, Mo., a suburb of Kansas City, Park University has developed into a comprehensive, independent institution that is a national leader in higher education.
-In 2000, Park achieved university status and now serves more than 20,900 students annually at 40 campus centers in 21 states and online, including campus centers in Parkville, Independence and Kansas City, Mo.; Austin, Texas; Barstow, Calif.; and military installations across the country.
+In 2000, Park achieved university status and now serves nearly 18,000 students annually at 40 campus centers in 21 states and online, including 35 campuses at military installations across the country.